American Bittern Botaurus lentiginosus

 Glossy Ibis Plegadis falcinellus

 They are more reliable at the old Mecklenburg Dairy Farm (restricted access) on the westside and at M&M Dairy in northern Jacksonville.
-They can also be found occasionally at the Lem Turner Road spray fields and have been recorded at Blue Cypress park in Arlington.
+They can also be found occasionally at Heritage River Road Wetlands, the Lem Turner Road spray fields, and have been recorded at Blue Cypress Park in Arlington.

 Since 2010, M&M Dairy has been the spot from spring through early summer.
-In April and May, it is more likely than not that you’ll find anywhere from 5 to 30 individuals.
+In April and May, you may find anywhere from 5 to 30 individuals.
 They are almost exclusively restricted to the corner of the field by New Berlin road and Port Jacksonville Parkway.
 Park in the lot and walk back to the corner and you can easily scope from the sidewalk.

 Roseate Spoonbill Platalea ajaja

-Winter records are most often from the area around Helen Floyd Cooper Park, Cedar Point Preserve, and the marshes adjacent to Big Talbot Island State Park.
+Winter records are most often from the area around Helen Floyd Cooper Park, Cedar Point Preserve, Heritage River Road, and the marshes adjacent to Big Talbot Island State Park.
 In summer, they can be found all along the St. Johns River, especially in areas of tidal marsh.
 It is easy and makes for a pleasant time to park off Heckscher Drive at White Shell Bay during low tide to watch them forage (often in the company of Black-necked Stilts and American White Pelican).
+Despite their heavy abundance in spring and summer, there have been no observed breeding behaviors in the county, nor any nests yet located.

 American Flamingo Phoenicopterus ruber